 Document status: ⚠️ DRAFT

 [!CAUTION] This is the CPAN Security Group recommended reading list.
+This page is Open Source – meaning, it’s eventual quality and usefulness is proportional to your contribution!
 If you have any additions or improvements, please open an issue, citing this page.

 Software Bills of Materials (SBOM)